These healthy flourless keto zucchini muffins are easy to make, require no flour, and are naturally gluten free and paleo friendly.

 - In a large mixing bowl, add the peanut butter, coconut oil, sweetener, eggs and vanilla.
 Beat well to combine.

-- Add the cocoa, salt and baking powder.
+- Add the cocoa, cinnamon, salt and baking powder.
 Mix well.

 - Add the grated zucchini and chocolate chips.
 Fold through thoroughly.